 And don’t forget the savory snacks!
 Preparing these dishes together is a bonding experience that adds to the festive spirit.

-Diwali is a beautiful festival, and there are simple ways for anyone to join in.
-Lighting a candle or lamp in your own home is a respectful gesture that shows solidarity with those celebrating.
+Diwali’s a beautiful festival, and honestly, there’s no need to overthink joining in.
+Light a candle or lamp in your home.
+It’s a respectful gesture that shows real solidarity with those celebrating.
+You don’t need permission or perfect knowledge of every tradition; the act itself matters.

-I’m not sure if everyone feels comfortable participating in all these ways, and that’s okay. (diwali cuenta regresiva) Just do what feels right for you.
+I’m not sure if everyone feels comfortable participating in all these ways, and that’s okay.
+Just do what feels right for you.

 Wishing everyone a bright and prosperous festive season, filled with love, light, and endless joy.